-Whether you’re an old pro, or new to the field, chances are you’ve had at least one mentor relationship during your professional career.
+Whether you’re an old pro, or new to the field, chances are you’ve had a mentor during your professional career.
 In an industry defined by its commitment to community, the inclination for property management professionals to advise those around them is ingrained in nearly everyone you meet.
-Taking care of others, from peers to prospects, can truly make all the difference in this field.
+Taking care of others and preparing them for their next step can truly make all the difference in this field.

-It should be no surprise, then, that mentoring relationships tend to emerge in nearly every facet and every stage of property management.
-Sometimes these relationships are more official: in the service and maintenance sectors, we have professional apprenticeships and in corporate settings, interns and co-ops come flooding in at the start of each semester.
-But sometimes the relationships happen more organically—and more often than not, they blossom because of participation in local trade and industry associations.
+It should be no surprise, then, that mentoring relationships tend to emerge in nearly every facet of property management.
+Sometimes these relationships are more official: in the service and maintenance sectors, we have professional apprenticeships.
+In corporate settings, interns and co-ops come flooding in at the start of each semester.
+But sometimes the relationships happen more organically.
+More often than not, they blossom because of participation in local trade and industry associations.

 Two industry heavy-hitters, the National Apartment Association (NAA) and the Institute of Real Estate Management (IREM) are taking steps to build and nurture the next crop of movers and makers.
-Their “Next Gen” initiatives have already found tremendous success by increasing the exposure of our industry’s need for more talent, and thanks to these organizations’ ramped-up efforts over the coming months and years, we’re sure to see numbers continue to grow.
+Their “Next Gen” initiatives have already found tremendous success by increasing the exposure of our industry’s need for more talent.
+Thanks to these organizations’ ramped-up efforts over the coming months and years, we’re sure to see numbers continue to grow.